Discovering What's Out There with SSDP

 Of course, that's nonsense.
 Pointy brogues are the height of fashion 👞.

 It's not just you who can be anxious about new introductions; your app can be too.
 Computers are notoriously fickle about who they speak to and how they expect to be addressed.
-A barrage of errors await any app that breaks these social norms - it can be enough to make your app want to stay quietly in the corner rather than jump in and face potential rejection.
+A barrage of errors awaits any app that breaks these social norms - it can be enough to make your app want to stay quietly in the corner rather than jump in and face potential rejection.

 Thankfully, this social anxiety can be eased if your app already knows someone who understands the dynamics of the group - someone cool and suave like SSDP.

-This post will gradually build up to a working example however if you want to jump ahead then head on over to the completed example and take a look at SSDPSearchSessionConfiguration, SSDPSearchSession, UDPSocketController, UDPSocket, SSDPServiceParser and SSDPService to see how things end up.
+This post will gradually build up to a working example however, if you want to jump ahead, then head on over to the completed example and take a look at

 Getting to know SSDP

 SSDP (Simple Service Discovery Protocol) is a discovery protocol used to determine what services are available on a network.
 It is defined as part of the UPnP spec.
 SSDP is a zero-configuration networking protocol designed to allow nodes to be added and removed from a network without any involvement from a central service such as DNS or by assigning static IP addresses to specific nodes.
-This decentralised, dynamic approach is possible because SSDP uses UDP as it's underlying transportation protocol which allows for multicast communication.
+This decentralised, dynamic approach is possible because SSDP uses UDP as its underlying transportation protocol, which allows for multicast communication.

-Multicasting allows a node to transmit one message onto the network and for that message to be forwarded on to all interested nodes on the network without the sender node having to know what other network nodes are available (forwarding happens at the IP routing level).
-SSDP takes advantage of this forwarding functionality to allow any node to ask other nodes if they support a particular service, or conversely for a node which offers services to tell other nodes about those services.
+Multicasting allows a node to transmit one message onto the network and for that message to be forwarded onto all interested nodes on the network without the sender node having to know what other network nodes are available (forwarding happens at the IP routing level).
+SSDP takes advantage of this forwarding functionality to allow any node to ask other nodes if they support a particular service, or conversely, for a node which offers services to tell other nodes about those services.

-For multicast messages, IANA has reserved the IPv4 address 239.255.255.250 and port 1900 for SSDP.
+For multicast messages, IANA has reserved the IPv4 address

 SSDP messages conform to the header field format of HTTP 1.1.
 It's important to note that SSDP does not allow any message to contain a body; everything is shared via those header fields.